o3de/o3de.org/content/docs/userguide/rendering/enable/rain-drops-node.md

 ---
-description: ' Use the Enable Rain Drops node in the &ALYlong; &script-canvas; editor to configure raindrops on the screen. '
+description: ' Use the Enable Rain Drops node in the Amazon Lumberyard Script Canvas editor to configure raindrops on the screen. '
 title: Enable Rain Drops
 ---